PCV is a chemotherapy treatment used to treat brain tumours.

 Your doctor will advise you not to become pregnant or to father a child during treatment.
 This is because the drugs may harm a developing baby.
 It’s important to use effective contraception during and for a few months after chemotherapy.
 You can talk to your doctor or nurse about this.

-If you have sex during chemotherapy you need to use a condom.
-This is to protect your partner in case there is any chemotherapy in semen or vaginal fluid.
+If you have sex during chemotherapy, you need to use a condom.
+This is to protect your partner in case there is any chemotherapy in your semen or vaginal fluid.

 Changes to your periods

 Chemotherapy can sometimes stop the ovaries working.
 You might not get a period every month and they may eventually stop.
 In some women this is temporary, but for others it is permanent and they start the menopause.

 Women are advised not to breastfeed during treatment and for a few months after.
 This is in case there is chemotherapy in their breast milk.